ismaelsadeeq/block-explorer/client/README.md

 # Explore ₿tc React Client
-- Note: It is expected that the server setup is completed and running at localhost from any port
+- Note: It is expected that the server setup is completed and running on a host

 # Installation Guide